sanjacob/tiny-api-client-ts/README.md

 originally wrote for Python.
 Its purpose is to provide an easy way for API consumers, such as Vue or React frontends, to call operations on the API.
 Note that there are significant differences between the Python and TS interfaces.
-Furthermore, half of the features that exist in the Python library do not exist in this one yet.
-The features that do exist in this library have not been tested thoroughly.
+Furthermore, some of the features that exist in the Python library do not exist in this one yet.
+Some features may present bugs.

 ### Requirements